 The MPCA is responsible for understanding the condition of Minnesota's air and working to ensure it is healthy for Minnesotans to breathe.
-The MPCA's biennial report on air quality, titled The air we breathe, summarizes Minnesota's air quality and our work to protect it.
-This is what we know about the air we breathe.
+The MPCA's biennial report on air quality, The air we breathe, summarizes what we know about Minnesota's air quality and our work to protect it.

 Minnesota generally enjoys good air quality